M-Colley/opticarvis-data/README.md

 This dataset is shared under a Creative Commons Attribution (CC BY) license.
 You are free to use, adapt, and distribute this dataset with proper attribution to the authors.

 ## Contact
-For inquiries, please contact Pascal Jansen (pascal.jansen@uni-ulm.de) or Mark Colley (mark.colley@uni-ulm.de).
+For inquiries, please contact Pascal Jansen (pascal.jansen@uni-ulm.de) or Mark Colley (m.colley@ucl.ac.uk).